Frequently Asked Questions

 If you are in doubt about your ability to prove that you wrote the words first, you may either lodge a copy with your lawyer or bank, getting it date stamped, or you can send yourself a registered letter containing a copy.
 Ensure that it is clearly date stamped at posting and don’t open it when you receive it.

-It is not necessary to mark your work with a circled C and your name and date to copyright it, but it does help remind those who receive your work in any form thereafter, that they do not own rights to replicate it.
-Your copyright lasts for 50 years after you die, and can be left to family or friends in a will.
+It is not necessary to mark your work with a circled C and your name and date to copyright it, but it does help remind those who receive your work in any form thereafter that they do not own rights to replicate it.
+Your copyright lasts for 50 years after you die and can be left to family or friends in a will.

 Do I need a barcode and ISBN for my work?

-If you want your book to go on general sale, it must have an ISBN (International Standard book Number).
-This is a unique 13-digit number that identifies your book and is used by bookstores, wholesalers, distributors and libraries for ordering, cataloging, billing and stock control.
+If you want your book to go on general sale, it must have an ISBN (International Standard Book Number).
+This is a unique 13-digit number that identifies your book and is used by bookstores, wholesalers, distributors, and libraries for ordering, cataloging, billing and stock control.
 Every version of the book must have a separate ISBN.
 For example, hardback, paperback or e-versions of the same book will have different numbers.

-Once you have obtained the ISBN number you will need a barcode to sell your book in a shop.
+Once you have obtained the ISBN, you will need a barcode to sell your book in a shop.
 PublishMe can create a barcode for you for a fee of $25 + GST.
 This is then printed on the back cover for retail sale.
 If you intend to sell your work privately, you will not require a barcode for retail purposes.

 Do I set my own price for my book?

 Yes, absolutely, though we are happy to offer advice.
-Remember that you will have to take into account the printing and design costs and any commission or discounts you need to give to have your book sold through a shop.
+Remember that you will have to take into account the printing and design costs and any commission or discounts you need to give in order to have your book sold through a shop.

-If you set your ‘recommended retail price’ (RRP) at $30 and sell direct to customers your profit per book is $12, not taking into account any postage costs.
+If you set your ‘recommended retail price’ (RRP) at $30 and sell direct to customers, your profit per book is $12, not taking into account any postage costs.

-Your RRP has to be at a level which is realistic but which also means you make some money.
+Your RRP has to be at a level which is realistic, but which also means you make some money.

 How much will it cost for my book to be printed?

-PublishMe can give you a quote as soon as you know the exact number of pages, the dimensions of the finished book and the number of colour and black and white pages.
+PublishMe can give you a quote as soon as you know the exact number of pages, the dimensions of the finished book, and the number of colour and black and white pages.

 What sorts of paper can I use?